-Leave early today for the drive to Kyoto (130km) in time for a full day tour of the city.
-Kyoto was the country’s capital from 794 to 1868, and because it escaped bombing during WW2, historic buildings are preserved and many temples and shrines in the city are designated a UNESCO World Heritage site.
+From April 2020: Leave early today for the drive to Kyoto (130km) in time for a full-day tour of the city.
+Kyoto was the country’s capital from 794 to 1868, and because it escaped bombing during WW2, historic buildings are preserved.
+Many temples and shrines in the city are designated a UNESCO World Heritage site.
 With the local guide visit Kinkakuji (the Golden Pavilion), Fushimi Inari and the Imperial Palace.
 Visit the Gion area of Kyoto, well-known for its traditional streets and sights of maiko (apprentice geisha).

 Day 6 : Kyoto - Nara - Osaka

-We head for Arashiyama, a peaceful refuge amid nature on the outskirts of Kyoto.
-Visit the Tenryuji Temple – one of the “five major Zen temples of Kyoto” and a UNESCO World Heritage Site – and the bamboo forest.
-Then leave for the nearby city of Nara, which was also an ancient capital, to visit the Todaiji Temple with its giant Buddha statue.
-After lunch (included), continue to Horyuji Temple on the outkirts of Nara, a World Heritage site.
+All departures: After, leave for the nearby city of Nara, once a capital of Japan.
+Visit Nara’s Todaiji Temple with its giant Buddha statue.
+After lunch (included), continue to Horyuji Temple on the outskirts of Nara, a World Heritage site.
 Its main pagoda is one of the oldest wooden buildings in the world.
-Then continue to Osaka, the second city of Japan.
+Continue to Osaka, the second city of Japan.
 In the evening visit Dotonbori, a district of bright lights, nightlife and plenty of restaurants.

 Day 7 : Osaka - Himeji - Engyo-ji - Okayama

 Leave Osaka for Himeji, home of one of the best Edo-period castles in Japan, which has re-opened after extensive restoration work.
-Then on to a cablecar ride up Mt.Shosha to visit the temple complex of Engyo-ji with over a thousand years of history, where the film “The Last Samurai” was shot.
+After, take a cablecar ride up Mt.Shosha to visit the temple complex of Engyo-ji with over a thousand years of history, where the film “The Last Samurai” was shot.
 Lunch included at a local restaurant.
 Continue to Okayama, to visit Korakuen, one of the most beautiful traditional gardens in Japan, with its lakes, waterfalls and traditional tea houses.

 Day 8 : Okayama - Kurashiki - Hiroshima

 Leave Okayama for Kurashiki, a town with a very well-preserved historic centre.
 Time to explore this town and its old-world charm.
-Continue to Miyajimaguchi, for the short ferry ride to Miyajima, with its Shinto shrine of Itsukushima, dedicated to the guardian of the seas and built partially on the sea.
-Time to explore the shrine, stroll through the town and have lunch.
-Then return on the ferry and rejoin the coach to drive the short distance to Hiroshima, to visit the Peace Memorial, the atom bomb dome and the impressive Peace Memorial Museum.
+Continue to Miyajimaguchi, for the short ferry ride to Miyajima.
+Wander around its Shinto shrine of Itsukushima, dedicated to the guardian of the seas and built partially on the sea.
+After walking around the shrine, stroll through the town and have lunch.
+Return on the ferry and rejoin the coach to drive the short distance to Hiroshima, to visit the Peace Memorial, the atom bomb dome and the impressive Peace Memorial Museum.

 Dinner is included.